live-clones/pybtex/docs/source/index.rst

 And designing new bibliography styles is no more a pain with Pybtex' brand new :doc:`pythonic style API <style_api>`.

-You can see the :doc:`feature overview <features>` for more details.

 Hmm nice.
 Wrap it up, I'll take it!
 Where is the download link?
 ===============================================================
 .. _download: